pravega/pravega/documentation/src/docs/pravega-concepts.md

 Pravega streams are divided into **Stream Segments**, to handle the large volume of data within a stream.
 A stream segment is a shared, or partition of the data within a stream.
 For more information, please see [Stream Segments](#stream-segments) section.

-The data from the IoT sensor is extracted or read by a variety of applications (_e.g.,_ Java applications) and write the read or fetched data to the tail (front) of the stream.
+The data from the IoT sensor is extracted or read by a variety of applications (_e.g.,_ Java applications) and writes the read or fetched data to the tail (front) of the stream.
 Applications, such as a [Flink](https://flink.apache.org), can read from any point in the stream.
 Many applications can read and write the same stream in parallel.
-Elasticity, scalability, support for large volume of streams, data and applications are the highlights of the Pravega's design.
-More information on reads and writes in the streams will be discussed in the [Readers and Writers](#writer) section.
+Elasticity, scalability, support for large volume of stream data and applications are the highlights of Pravega's design.
+More information on read and write operations in the streams will be discussed in the [Readers and Writers](#writer) section.

 ## Events

-Pravega's client API allows applications to read and write data in Pravega using **Event**.
-An event is a set of bytes within a stream.
-Events are represented as a set of bytes.
-For _e.g.,_ an event could be as simple as a small number of bytes containing a temperature reading from an IoT sensor composed of a timestamp, a metric identifier and a value or an event could be web log data associated with a user click on a website.
-Applications make sense of events using standard Java _serializers_ and _deserializers_, allowing them to read and write objects in Pravega similar to reading and writing objects from files.
+Pravega's client API allows applications to read and write data in Pravega using **Events**.
+An event is represented as a set of bytes within a stream.
+For example, an event could be as simple as a small number of bytes containing a temperature reading from an IoT sensor composed of a timestamp, a metric identifier and a value or an event could be web log data associated with a user click on a website.
+Applications make sense of events using standard Java **Serializers** and **Deserializers**, allowing them to read and write objects in Pravega similar to reading and writing objects from files.

 Every event has a **Routing Key**.
 A routing key is a string used by developers to group similar events.
 A routing key is often derived from data naturally occurring in the event, like "customer-id" or "machine-id" or a declared/user-defined string.
-For _e.g.,_ routing key could be a date (to group Events together by time) or it could be a IoT sensor id (to group Events by machine).
+For example, a routing key could be a date (to group Events together by time) or it could be a IoT sensor id (to group Events by machine).
 A routing key is important in defining the read and write semantics that Pravega guarantees.

 ## Writers, Readers, ReaderGroups <a name= "writer"></a>